The ui command adjusts the user interface (UI):

 description Right Mouse icon select

-XY-rotate (screen coordinates) with cursor in central part of window, Z-rotate with cursor in periphery, except if wheel, Y-rotate only; see also turn, roll translate
+XY-rotate (screen coordinates) with cursor in central part of window, Z-rotate with cursor in periphery, except if wheel, Y-rotate only; see also turn, roll;

-XY-translate (screen coordinates), except if wheel, Z-translate; see also move zoom
+XY-translate (screen coordinates), except if wheel, Z-translate; see also move;

 zoom the view (slightly different in VR); see also zoom identify object